e271828e/Flight.jl/docs/notes/design/framework_spec.md

 its sole candidate ([§6.1](#61-connections-and-hierarchy), row 84) — and better an empty, trusted stream than a noisy one; a warnings-as-errors CI switch is addable, not built.
-The *runtime* status/log stream is a different channel and is not empty: it is per-occurrence, rate-limited wherever its source can repeat, and surfaced through the published framework status ([§9.2](#92-outbound-snapshot-publication)) alongside the [§8.7](#87-real-time-pacing) pacer diagnostics and the [§10.2](#102-loop-scheduling-wait-primitive-yields-thread-budget) liveness heartbeats — never collected, since there is no collection to join.
+The *runtime* status/log stream is a different channel and is not empty: it is per-occurrence, carried by [§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)'s per-writer diagnostic cells — which is where the rate limit lives, as a structural bound (a bounded ring plus per-kind suppressed counts, drained at frame top) rather than a policy layered over the stream, so "rate-limited wherever its source can repeat" holds of every kind below without any kind arranging it — and surfaced through the published framework status ([§9.2](#92-outbound-snapshot-publication)) alongside the [§8.7](#87-real-time-pacing) pacer diagnostics and the [§10.2](#102-loop-scheduling-wait-primitive-yields-thread-budget) liveness heartbeats, which ride in the same cells
+— never collected, since there is no collection to join.
 Nothing in row 84's argument applies to it: that decision is about what the *build* warns on.
 The committed runtime warnings, in one place: